 Refund but do not credit is a legacy option that will be phased out over time in favor of the Refund and Rebill option.

-Previously, the "Refund without crediting the invoice" option allowed an invoice to remain open after a refund.
-In this case, the system would attempt to charge the invoice again during the next automatic subscription renewal.
-This approach was useful in scenarios where a customer needed a refund to switch payment methods.
-By not crediting the invoice, the balance remained due, ensuring the customer still had to pay the full amount using a different payment method.
+Previously, the "Refund without crediting the Invoice" option allowed an Invoice to remain open after a refund.
+In this case, the system would attempt to charge the Invoice again during the next automatic Subscription renewal.
+This approach was useful in scenarios where a Customer needed a refund to switch payment methods.
+By not crediting the Invoice, the balance remained due, ensuring the Customer still had to pay the full amount using a different payment method.

 Refunding Consolidated Invoices